Resources & Ministries

 The Lutheran Women's Missionary League (LWML) is the official women's auxiliary of The Lutheran Church-Missouri Synod.
 For 75 years, the LWML has focused on affirming each woman's relationship with Christ, encouraging and equipping women to live out their Christian lives in active mission ministries and to support global missions.

-The Chapel for the Deaf is a mission of Circuit 15 (LCMS Charlotte Region) that meets at Ascension Lutheran Church in the Chapel on Sundays for fellowship at 9:30 AM and worship at 10:30 AM.
+The Chapel for the Deaf is a mission of Circuit 15 (LCMS Charlotte Region) that meets at Ascension Lutheran Church in the Chapel on Sundays.
 Services are signed in American Sign Language by Pastor Michael MacDonald.
 The Deaf Chapel is not meeting at this time.

 Abundant Life Lutheran Church is a mission of Circuit 15 (LCMS Charlotte Region) that meets at Ascension Lutheran Church in the Chapel on Sundays for worship at 11:30 AM and Bible study at 12:30 PM.
 Services are led by Pastor Christopher Stout, intended primarily for those who are visually-impaired.

 The Abutment Group is a support group for people who have the dual diagnoses of addiction and mental illness.
 Attendance is limited to those with the dual diagnoses of addiction and mental illness.
 No guests or visitors please.

 The Abutment Group meets Sundays at 6:00 PM in the Chapel Classroom.

 Alcoholics Anonymous is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.